-Firstly, thank you for visiting my blog, I hope you find/found it interesting and/or useful, hopefully both.
+Firstly, thank you for visiting my blog, I hope you find, or found it interesting and/or useful, hopefully both.
 And thank you even more if you decide you liked what you saw and would like to follow my ramblings and subscribe to regular updates.

-Growing up in the countryside in the 1950s and 60s nature was a normal part of childhood, and walking to school and being sent outside to play while mum got on with her chores and claimed a bit of peace.
+Growing up in the countryside in the 1950s and 60s nature was a normal part of life, absorbed during childhood through walking to school and being sent outside to play while mum got on with her chores and claimed a bit of peace.
 Wandering around fields learning when and where to find wildflowers, birds nests, tadpoles and conkers was what many, although not all even then, did to keep ourselves entertained.
-At school we had a Nature Table kept stocked with anything interesting we found that our teachers helped to identify and that was then labelled so we’d remember.
+At school we had a Nature Table kept stocked with anything interesting we found that our teachers helped to identify and carefully labelled so we’d remember.
 We were taken out on Nature Walks when the weather was fine.
 In the late summer- early autumn we were asked to pick rosehips which we took into school in paper bags to be weighed and rewarded with cash, I seem to remember 6d (6 old pennies or 2½p) for 1lb (about 500g) that somehow then went off to be made into Rosehip syrup.
 Far preferable to be stuck inside agonising over times tables!

 ABOUT THE BLOG

-This blog was begun some time in 2011 as a place to record and a way to share the nature I was discovering on the exploratory walks I took when I first moved to live on the glorious North Wales coast.
-Over the intervening years I’ve enjoyed familiarising myself with my local area and although I feel that I’ve learnt a lot, I feel it would take more than one lifetime to get to know as much as I’d like to.
+This blog was begun some time in 2011 as a place to record and a way to share the nature I was discovering on the exploratory walks I took when I came to live on the glorious North Wales coast.
+Over the intervening years I’ve continued to familiarise myself with my local area and although I’ve learnt a lot, I’m sure it would take more than one lifetime to get to know as much as I’d like to.

-My main focus is on spaces in my adopted home county of Conwy that are easily accessed and open to us as the general public, and the wonderful array of everyday wildlife that can be found within them through the seasons.
-Although I have only been here for a few short years, I have noticed the number of people using these places, mainly Local Nature Reserves has increased significantly and although that can only be a good thing in terms of people engaging more with the ‘outdoors’, most are not large in area, so I wonder how that affects the wildlife and nature that they are intended to provide sanctuary for.
+My main focus here is on spaces in my adopted home county of Conwy that are easily accessed and open to us as the general public, and the wonderful array of everyday wildlife that can be found within them through the seasons.
+Although I have only been here for a few short years, I have noticed that the number of people using these places, particularly the Local Nature Reserves, has increased significantly.
+This can only be a good thing in terms of people engaging more with the ‘outdoors’, but most are not large in area, so I wonder how that affects the wildlife and nature that they are intended to provide sanctuary for.

 MY IDEA OF A NATURE TRAIL

-When it comes to writing up a post, what I aim to do is to present a general impression of a place at the particular time I visit it, then to add in details within that space that caught my eye.
+When it comes to writing up a post, my I aim is to offer a general impression of a place at the particular time I visited it, adding in details within that space that caught my eye.
 No matter how many times I visit a place something will be different about it, if only the time of day, the season or the weather.
 I take a lot of photographs to use as a visual notebook and memory aid, and also to keep as records of my ‘spots’.
 In the post I generally put photos in first and then add words.
 Whilst my primary aim is to show the beauty and inform about the still-wonderful nature of places, I also want to show that not everything looks pretty all of the time.
 Locally it’s difficult to go anywhere where there is no evidence of the proximity of people and the placement of man-made installations and other interventions in our once-wild spaces.
 I think it’s important too for us to recognise how we impact on places and, in some places, to acknowledge the disturbance to wildlife that ever-increasing numbers of people can cause, no matter how well-intentioned we are.